mozilla/node-convict/README.md

 ### var config = convict(schema)

-`convict()` takes a schema object and returns a convict configuration object.
+`convict()` takes a schema object or a path to a schema file and returns a convict configuration object.
 The configuration object has an API for getting and setting values, described below.

 ### config.addFormat(format)